etang0/cse15l-lab-reports/lab3.md

 ```

 ## 2. `grep -E`
 Chaining different patterns allows us to be more specific in our searches.
 However, it can be difficult to make complex searches with normal `grep`.
-This option makes it easier to build those patterns by enabling operators. \n
+This option makes it easier to build those patterns by enabling operators.
 Source: [thegeekstuff.com](https://www.thegeekstuff.com/2011/10/grep-or-and-not-operators/).

 Searching for lines with "wolf" OR "shark":